golanlevin/60-212/2024/60-212_syllabus_fall2024.md

 * Understand how to document and present creative work.

 ### Course Relevance
-*How is this course relevant to the targeted student populations?*

 This course is relevant to students who are interested in: